Odanson/Algorithm-Data-Science/README.md

 # Algorithm-Data-Science Repository Overview

-Welcome to the Algorithm-Data-Science repository!
+Welcome to the Algorithm-Data-Science.
 This repository is a comprehensive resource for mastering the intricacies of algorithmic data science.
 Whether you're a novice or an experienced practitioner, this collection of materials is designed to enhance your understanding and proficiency in the field.

 ## Contents
 ### 1. Data Structures and Data Formats